abdurshd/bilet/README.md

 # Getting Started

-For running both server and client :
+For running both server and client (using concurrently):

 ```bash
 npm run dev